Lake Ontario Salmon Fishing

 WE ARE FULL TIME FISHERMEN

-- Fully licensed and seasoned captain and crew
+- Fully licensed, courteous, fun and experienced crew

 - Family friendly environment